 The exclamations of “Oooh!” and “Woooow” and “Ahhh” which emanated from people on the tour — excitedly taking pictures of graffiti from 1839 and commenting on how old it was — prompted me to ask the question: does the age of when the graffiti was created determine whether graffiti is historic, art — or vandalism, plain and simple?

-Graffiti is defined at the Oxford Dictionaries as “writing or drawings scribbled, scratched, or sprayed illicitly on a wall or other surface in a public place” with the meaning of the word illicit as “forbidden by law, rules, or custom.”
+Graffiti is defined as writing or drawings scribbled, scratched, or sprayed illicitly on a wall or other surface in a public place; with the meaning of the word illicit as forbidden by law, rules, or custom.

 Growing up in Brooklyn, I used to see graffiti everywhere: on the walls behind stores; inside subway cars; and spray-painted on overpasses and inside tunnels.
 No matter how ornate the “work” might have been, I had never looked at any of that graffiti and thought “wow — that looks nice”; nor have I ever considered it a legitimate form of art — even as a student at both a special high school devoted to artists and one of the top art schools in the world during my college years.
 I had always considered it vandalism — and still do.